mandyzhan05/mandyzhan05/README.md

 Hello!
-My name is Mandy Zhan, and I am a third-year student at the University of Oregon.
-I have a strong interest in applying data science to marketing campaigns and finding an internship.
+My name is Mandy Zhan, and I am a third-year student at the University of Oregon graduating in 2027.
+I am pursuing a B.S. in Data Science with a domain in Marketing Analytics, supplemented with minors in Business Administration and Chinese.

+I am currently seeking an internship to gain hands-on experience in the realm of marketing data.
+I have always been fascinated by why some marketing campaigns go viral while others are quickly forgotten.
+My curiosity about the "why" is what drives me to understand the intersection of consumer psychology and predictive modeling.
+By leveraging creative strategy and raw data, I seek to produce interpretable and impactful results.

 ## :bookmark: Education
 * B.S. in Data Science (Domain: Marketing Analytics), Chinese & Business Administration Minor\